Triphala: The Three-Fruit Formula for Digestion, Regularity & Gentle Detox

 Baheda completes the trio, traditionally valued for clearing and for respiratory and digestive comfort.
 Shop Baheda Powder.

-What Triphala does for your body
+What Triphala Does for Your Body

 Keeps you light and regular

-Triphala's best-loved benefit is gentle, daily regularity — not a forceful push, but a steady support for the body's natural rhythm, so that heavy, blocked feeling rarely gets a chance to build up.
+Triphala's best-loved benefit is gentle, daily regularity — not a forceful push, but steady support for the body's natural rhythm, so that heavy, blocked feeling rarely gets a chance to build up.

 Supports everyday digestion

-By gently kindling agni (the digestive fire), Triphala helps food digest more completely, which means less bloating and a lighter feeling after meals.
+By gently kindling agni, the digestive fire, Triphala helps food digest more completely — which means less bloating and a lighter feeling after meals.

 A gentle daily cleanse

 Ayurveda values Triphala for helping the body clear ama, the sticky residue of incomplete digestion.
-Many people describe feeling cleaner and more refreshed with consistent use — the everyday “reset” Triphala is famous for.
+Many people describe feeling cleaner and more refreshed with consistent use — the everyday “reset” it is famous for.

 Skin, hair and vitality over time

-Because good digestion and absorption show up on the outside, regular Triphala users often value it for clearer skin and steady energy — the long-game rasayana benefit, driven largely by the Amla in the blend.
+Because good digestion and absorption show up on the outside, regular Triphala users often value it for clearer skin and steady energy — the long-game rasayana benefit, driven largely by the vitamin-C-rich Amla in the blend.

-How to take Triphala
+How to Take Triphala

-Triphala vs single Haritaki vs Erand Bhrust Harde
+Triphala vs Single Haritaki vs Erand Bhrust Harde

 If Triphala feels too gentle on an off day, a more directed option helps.
 Here is the simple hierarchy: